Our website uses cookies for statistical purposes.

 Getting a temporary residence permit in Portugal

-The temporary residence permit is issued for persons wanting to settle in Portugal and who make proof of monthly incomes of at least EUR 1,070.
+The temporary residence permit is issued for persons wanting to settle in Portugal and who can provide proof of sufficient financial resources (at least three minimum monthly salaries in Portugal).
 It is good to know that dependents will be part of the application and will receive the temporary residence permit.
-This status comes with varied benefits like no taxation on royalties, dividends, foreign-source pensions for 10 years.
 Here are other details you should consider about the temporary residence permit in Portugal:

 • After 5 years of having a temporary permit, you can apply for a permanent residence permit.

-• EU and non-EU citizens can apply and obtain the temporary residence permit.
+• EU and non-EU citizens can apply for and obtain a temporary residence permit.

 Our lawyers are at your service for assistance in applying for Portuguese residency.